See below for a closer look at Farmer Kev's Jang JP-6W in action.

 - Widely used; reliable and repeatable.

-- Could be seen as expensive, but fits an important niche.
+- Could be viewed as costly, but fits an important niche.

 - Less versatile than the Jang JP Series, but — after all — it has a different specialization.